Somrithreach-San/Somrithreach-San/README.md

 Hello, I'm Somrithreach San aka Ritchie! 👋

 Welcome to my GitHub profile!
-I'm a passionate software developer with a keen interest in building robust and scalable applications.
-Here's a little bit about me:
+I'm passionate about software development and currently pursuing a Bachelor's degree in Software Engineering at a private university in Cambodia.
+Here's a bit more about me:

 🌟 About Me

     🌱 Learning: Flutter, Laravel, and PostgreSQL to stay ahead in the market